bluelilygithub/add-models/README.md

 - `success: true` means the API key is valid and Railway can connect.
 - `success: false` with an error means the key is missing or invalid, or there’s a network issue.

-## Notes
-- No local testing is required—just deploy to Railway and use the `/test` endpoint.
-- You can add other LLMs by editing `index.js` if needed.